maxkagamine/sqlarserver/README.md

 An [SQLite Archive](https://sqlite.org/sqlar.html), or _sqlar_ for short (probably pronounced /ˈɛs kjuː&#8202;ˈlɑːr/, but I sometimes pronounce it /sklɑːr/ because "sqlarball" sounds funnier that way), is simply an SQLite database that uses a standard table schema¹ for storing files as blobs.
 The main page goes over some reasons for doing this (the big ones IMO being that your relational/indexed data and files are kept together, use the same ORM, and can have foreign key constraints that simply aren't possible when files are stored externally²), but the advantage of using the sqlar format over an ad hoc table is that it enables use of the sqlite3 CLI's tar-like options &mdash; and now this as well.

 My motivation for making this was I had a large dataset and accompanying audio files, where upon deployment these would be pushed to Elasticsearch and S3 respectively, but until then needed to be stored in some intermediate location.
 I was already using Entity Framework and dumping the data into an sqlite file; at first, I was saving the audio files to a folder, but given that their filenames were SHA1 hashes, there wasn't really any meaning in having them accessible in this way.
-Instead, it burdened me with having to deal with Windows file paths, potential for missing files, and so on.
+Rather, it burdened me with having to deal with Windows file paths, potential for missing files, and so on.
 Moving them into the sqlite file itself meant that the primary key was literally the S3 object name, and I could reference this table via a foreign key to enforce data integrity.
 Switching between my laptop and desktop is easier, too, as I can just copy the file over.³

 But this provided a challenge: for development, I wanted my local server to point to the local audio files, not the production S3 bucket.
 A separate dev bucket would be overkill.
 Had these been files on disk, I could simply serve them as static files, but I didn't want to add Microsoft.Data.Sqlite as a dependency and inflate the docker image when it wouldn't need that in production.
 Preprocessor directives are ugly.
 What to do?
 Why not add a separate container to the compose file that just serves the blobs as static files, and use that as a stand-in for S3 in dev!
 And then, let's add directory listing, like Nginx or Apache!
 And symlink support, too, even though I wouldn't need it!
 And, and... _an FTP server!_ What a great idea!
 Surely this won't balloon into a whole project!